lantonov/asmFish/ReadMe.txt

 ******** introduction ********
 Welcome to the project of translating Stockfish in assembly language!
 The newest executables can be found in the master branch while executables from older versions are in branch "executables".

-The source files can be found in the asmFish folder on the master branch.
+The x86-64 source files can be found in the asmFish folder on the master branch.
-  - run fasm on asmFishW_base[_popcnt,_bmi2].asm to produce executables for windows
-  - run fasm on asmFishL_base[_popcnt,_bmi2].asm to produce executables for linux For more information on this project see the asmFish/asmReadMe.txt.
 Run make.bat to automatically assemble the windows/linux sources for the three capabilities
   - base: should run on any 64bit x86 cpu
   - popcnt: generate popcnt instruction
   - bmi2: use instructions introduced in haswell

 You can customize your assemble of asmFish by setting various flags in the file.
 For example, USE_BOOK equ 1 will include several book features.
+  - windows: run fasm on asmFishW_base[_popcnt,_bmi2].asm to produce executables
+  - linux: run fasm on asmFishL_base[_popcnt,_bmi2].asm to produce executables
+  - mac os x: this is tricky because fasm doesn't support the mach-o format.
+    Furthermore, fasm needs modification to run on apple boxes.
+The solution is to assemble asmFish to object format.
+Then, use Agner Fog's object converter to convert from elf to mach-o.
+Finally, this mach-o object file can be linked on a real apple box using ld.
+To sumarize:
+    On your windows or linux box:
+      $ ./fasm asmFishX_popcnt.asm asmFishX_popcnt.o
+      $ ./objconv -fmac asmFishX_popcnt.o asmFishX_popcnt_mac.o
+    On your apple box:
+        $ ld -o asmFishX_popcnt asmFishX_popcnt_mac.o

+The arm-v8 source files can be found in the armFish folder and are written for gas.
+These are currently configured to use a basic subset of the linux system calls, which also happen to work on some android platforms. armFish currently does not have as many features as asmFish but should be able to play.
+  - On your linux box (with cross compilations tools installed):
+      $ aarch64-linux-gnu-as -c armFish.arm -o armFish.o
+      $ aarch64-linux-gnu-ld -static -o armFish armFish.o
+      $ aarch64-linux-gnu-strip armFish
+      $ qemu-aarch64 ./armFish

+For more information on this project see the asmFish/asmReadMe.txt.

-If you observe a crash/misbehaviour in asmFish, please raise an issue here and give me the following information:
+If you observe a crash/misbehaviour in asmFish, please raise an issue here and give the following information:
   - name of the executable that crashed/misbehaved
   - exception code and exception offset in the case of a crash
   - a log of the commands that were sent to asmFish by your gui before the crash